Introduction to collecting art

 How will I be taught, and will there be any work outside the class?

-Online discussion and digital ‘hand outs’.
+Talks, group discussions and hand outs.
 The course will aim to draw out and develop students personal interests whilst at the same time introducing new ideas.

 Are there any other costs?
 Is there anything I need to bring?